What Are Retained Earnings?

 How To Calculate Retained Earnings?

 The formula applied for calculating retained earnings is pretty simple.
-Adding the current retained earnings with profit/loss and subtracting the amount from dividends are your business’s retained earnings.
+Adding the current retained earnings with profit/loss and subtracting the amount from dividends are retained earnings of your business.

-The retained earnings are those net earnings that the company is not distributed among shareholders, and has decided to reinvest in the company, in order to achieve growth in the company.
+The retained earnings are those net earnings that the company has not distributed among shareholders.
+Therefore, it has decided to reinvest in the company to achieve growth in the business.

-These profits can be used to increase the workforce, improve the budgets dedicated to research, have greater liquidity, prevent the outflow of money, cancel financial debts, etc.
+Similarly, it may use these profits to increase the workforce, improve the budgets dedicated to research, have greater liquidity, prevent the outflow of money, cancel financial debts, etc.

-With them, it is achieved that a company can finance itself, so that it does not have to apply for financial loans and be able to save the cost of interest.
+With them, the company can finance its operations so that it does not have to apply for financial loans, and it saves the cost of interest.

-In order to calculate this type of profit , expenses will have to be subtracted from total income, in addition to removing the part that corresponds to the distribution of dividends.
+To calculate such profits, subtract expenses from total income.
+Also, remove the part that corresponds to the distribution of dividends.